Are you doing all you can to bring in every dollar of self pay revenue?

 - Team, position, and name changes are reflected automatically to link to individual client profitability data

-- No need to file help desk ticket for changes
+- No need to file a help desk ticket for changes

 - Access to real-time and historical data